RustanLeino/dafny/docs/Compilation/Resolution.md

       Determining these types requires type inference, which will be done in a later step.
 For now, these missing types will be filled in as distinct _type proxies_.
+      (TODO: Is this really a good idea?
+This may cause a constant like `const L := 256` to get a type other than `int`, which seems undesireable.)

     - Detect and report an error for any cycle among type synonyms.
 More precisely, detect any cycle in the graph whose